Know Your Alerts and Warnings

 These sirens are an alert system used to let people who are standing outside know that an emergency is happening or is imminent.
 When you hear an outdoor alert siren, you should move inside immediately and seek a notification system like your emergency alert radio, cell phone, television or AM/FM radio channels for more information on what to do.

-Alert FM Radios, the small, white radio you may have received from Madison County EMA/CSEPP at your home.
-AlertFM radios are a notification system that alerts residents and businesses to chemical or weather emergencies impacting Madison County.
+Alert FM Radios: are small, white devices that may have been provided to you by Madison County EMA/CSEPP.
+These radios serve as a notification system, alerting residents and businesses to chemical or weather emergencies affecting Madison County.

 Madison County Opt-In Notifications